Workflow of statistical data analysis (course offered within the context of the IMPRS BeSmart Summerschool)

 - RStudio provides a front end to R, LaTeX, git and svn.

-- Stata, unfortunately, does not have an equivalent to Sweave.
+- Stata, unfortunately, does not have an equivalent to Sweave and knitr.
 Still, there are some tools: